aedobbyn/beer-data-science/compile.md

 **1. Get and Prepare**

-When we first hit the BreweryDB API to iteratively pull in all beers and their ingredients along with other things we might want like breweries and glassware.
-Then we unnest the JSON responses, including all the ingredients columns, and dump this all into a MySQL database.
+The first step here is to hit the BreweryDB API and iteratively pull in all beers and their ingredients.
+We unnest the JSON responses, including all the ingredients columns (hops and malts), and dump this all into a MySQL database.

-Next, we create a `style_collapsed` column to reduce the number of levels of our outcome variable.
-We do this by `grep`ing through each beer's style to determine if that style contains a keyword that qualifies it to be rolled into a collapsed style; if it does, it gets that keyword in a `style_collapsed` column.
+Next, we create a `style_collapsed` column to reduce the number of levels of our outcome variable, style.
+We do this by `grep`ing through each beer's assigned style to determine if that style contains a keyword that qualifies it to be rolled into a collapsed style; if it does, it gets that keyword in a `style_collapsed` column.

 Finally we unnest the ingredients `hops` and `malts` into a wide, sparse dataframe.
-Individual ingredients are now columns, with each beer still in its own rows; a cell gets a 1 if ingredient is present and 0 otherwise.
+Individual ingredients like Cascade Hops now each occupy their own columns, with each beer still in its own row.
+A cell gets a 1 if that particular ingredient is present in the beer and 0 otherwise.
 This allows more granual inference into ingredients' effects on both style and bitterness (occasioning a short foray into hops).

 **2. Short foray into hops**

-A quick look at the most popular hops and an exploration of the relationship between hops and bitterness.
+We take a quick detour to look at what the most popular hops are and what the relationship is between hops and bitterness.

 **3. Infer**

+Back to the question at hand: are styles arbitrary or not?
+Now to operationalize that we ask, how closely do styles match natural clusters in beer?
+Natural clusters can be defined in higher-dimensional space as ABV, IBU, SRM, and ingredients.
+We use the objective measures ABV, IBU, SRM, total number of hops, and total number of malts.
 Cluster: unsupervised k-means clustering partitioning the entire dataset into ten clusters.
 Next, we cluster on a dataset composed of just five selected styles into five clusters.

-We then attempt to predict predict either `style` or `style_collapsed` using a neural net and a random forest.
+Another way to concretize the grand overarching question is, are objective measures of a beer good predictors of it's style?
+To that end, we feed those objective measures into a random forest and a neural net to try to predict `style` and `style_collapsed`.
 The main predictors are ABV, IBU, SRM, total number of hops, and total number of malts.
 The glass a beer is served in is also considered.

-### Thoughts
+### Disclaimer
 The question of what should be a predictor variable for style is a bit murky here.
+Using characteristics of a beer that are defined *by* its style to predict style would seem to be cheating in a way.
+In my opinion, a style-defined attribute like glass type is clearly a bad candidate for a predictor variable because it is determined entirely by the style the beer has been assigned to.
+It's an attribute of a particular style rather than of any given beer.

-What should be fair game for predicting style and what shouldn't?
-Characteristics of a beer that are defined *by* its style would seem to be "cheating" in a way.
-The only "inputs" to a beer we have in our dataset are its ingredients, primarly hops and malts.
-While these certainly have an effect on its flavor profile, I consider them semi-cheating because if style is determined beforehand it likely determines at least in part which ingredients are added.
-The main candidates in my mind are ABV, IBU, and SRM.
-These are "outputs" of a beer (in the sense that they can only be exactly determined once a beer is brewered) that meaningfully define it.
-While correlated ABV is correlated with both IBU and SRM, the three are theoretically orthogonal to each other.
-A style-defined attribute like glass type is a bad candidate for a predictor variable because it is completely decoupled from the beer itself and determined entirely by the style the beer has been assigned to.
+In determining what should and shouldn't be fair game to count as a predictor variable for style, we can think about "inputs" to a beer as the only things that can be directly controlled by a brewer and "outputs" as characteristics of a beer that can only be measured once the beer is actually brewed.
+The only inputs we have in our dataset are ingredients: hops and malts.
+While these certainly have an effect on flavor profile, you could make an argument that they're not good predictor variables.
+This because if a beer's style is settled on before its recipe is written, that style likely determines at least in part which ingredients are added.

+To my mind the best candidates for predictor variables are ABV, IBU, and SRM.
+Taking the input-output paradigmn, these are outputs of a beer because they can only be exactly determined once a beer is brewered.
+They certainly all meaningfully define it.
+While ABV is correlated with both IBU and SRM, you could make the argument that the three are theoretically orthogonal to each other.

+### Provisional Answer
-The answer thus far seems to be that the beer landscape is more of a spectrum than a collection of neatly differentiated styles.
+Thus far, the answer to the question of whether styles are social constructs seems to be that the beer landscape is more of a spectrum than a collection of neatly differentiated styles.
 Beer-intrinsic attributes like bitterness aren't great predictors of style.
-The relative importance of different variables depeends on the prediction method used.
+The relative importance of different variables depends on the prediction method used.
 However, one style-defined attribute, the glass a beer is served in, increased the accuracy of prediction substantially.

 Of course, other important aspects of the flavor, body, smell, etc. of the beers could not be considered because this data is not available from BreweryDB.
+Such a publicly-available database of flavor profiles for beers would certainly enrich this

 ![](./taps.jpg)